QA-repository/CPR-Automation/README.md

-This Automation uses the Gherikin documents implementation (Cucumber With Cypress).
+This automation uses the implementation of Gherkin documents (Cucumber With Cypress).

 The following items are present in this automation
 1. Add a content type